AlvarBer/dotfiles/README.md

 linked folder
 -------------
-Everything here (files & folders) is (hard)linked into ~
+Everything here (files & empty folder that are soft links) are symlinked into ~

-Careful with putting information here, it can end up in your repo (By default git will ignore it)
+Careful with putting information here like ssh, it can end up in your repo.

 [cowboy dotfiles]: https://github.com/cowboy/dotfiles